 In 2009, then-Chief of Staff Lieutenant General Gabi Ashkenazi defined cyberspace as "a strategic warfare and operating space for Israel."
-An IDF cyber bureau was then established to coordinate and guide the IDF's cyber endeavors for the General Staff.
-This bureau was founded in Unit 8200 of the IDF Intelligence Branch.
+An IDF cyber bureau was then established to coordinate and guide the IDF's cyber

-A cyber defense department, most of whose activity is classified, was set up in the CI Corps (Teleprocessing Corps).
+A cyber defense department, most of whose activity is classified, was set up in the C4I Corps (Teleprocessing Corps).
 The department enables operations on land, sea, and in the air to be conducted in an age when the IDF relies more than ever on computer technology.
-The department operates in cooperation with most of the IDF's elite units, utilizing an array of technological means to neutralize the enemy's cyber attacks.
+The department operates in cooperation with most of the IDF's elite units, utilizing an array of technological means to neutralize the enemy's cyber attacks.51

-In order to protect the IDF's computer systems, the CI corps developed a training program called the "Cyber Defense Course."
+In order to protect the IDF's computer systems, the C4I corps developed a training program called the "Cyber Defense Course."
 In May 2012, the corps' first class completed the course.
-After a few months of intensive study, the soldiers were qualified to carry out defensive computer-mediated operations based on the developing technological reality.
+After a few months of intensive study, the soldiers were qualified to carry out defensive computer-mediated operations based on the developing technological reality.52